publishpress/PublishPress-Planner/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.7.5] - UNRELEASED =

+* Fixed:
+* Fixed the empty pubDate for posts with custom status;
+* Fixed the title of the Notification Workflows module in the settings panel;
+* Fixed the verification of the notifications module statue before create content type and display the menu;
+* Fixed the drag and drop of metadata items in the settings tab;

+* Changed:
+* Removed quick edit option from the metadata tab;
+* Updated the Twig library to v1.35.0;

 = [1.7.4] - 2017-09-13 =

 * Fixed: